Law & Order: Special Victims Unit season 27: Casting

 Season twenty-six cast members Hargitay (Captain Olivia Benson), Ice-T as (Odafin "Fin" Tutuola), Peter Scanavino (Assistant District Attorney Dominick "Sonny" Carisi, Jr.), and Kevin Kane (Detective Terry Bruno) returned to the show for the twenty-seventh season.
 In May 2025, ahead of the season twenty-six finale, it was revealed Juliana Aidén Martinez (Junior Detective Kate Silva) and Octavio Pisano (Detective Joe Velasco) would depart the series.
 That same month, Kelli Giddish's return as a series regular was announced.
 Two months later, it was reported Aimé Donna Kelly, who previously joined the series in the recurring role of Captain Renee Curry during the twenty-second season, had been promoted to series regular.
 Pisano was later announced to have reprised his role, beginning with the season's premiere episode.
 He departed at the conclusion of the third episode.
+In February 2026, it was reported Pisano was spotted on-set; his return was later announced by Deadline Hollywood, and aired as part of the seventeenth episode.
+Pisano made an announced appearance during the twentieth episode, sharing scenes with Hargitay's Olivia.

+Norma Kuhling joined the series in the recurring role of Cindy "CJ" Jones, who works with Carisi in the district attorney's office.
+She made her first appearance during the season's second episode.
+Corey Cott, who joined the season as Detective Jake Griffin, was promoted to a series regular, starting with the ninth episode.
+Previously, in the eighteenth season, Cott portrayed Ellis Griffin, a suspect in the sexual assault of an unconscious girl.

+With Giddish's return as a series regular, Ice-T's minimum guarantees were lessened.
+He attributed his lack of appearances to budgetary concerns with Giddish's return and other new cast members.
+In March 2026, Ice-T revealed he was back on set and filming the final three episodes of the season.